mozilla/gecko-dev/docs/code-quality/lint/linters/ignorefile.rst

 Ignorefile lint is a linter for ``.gitignore`` and ``.hgignore`` files, to verify those files have equivalent entries.

-Each pattern is roughly compared, ignoring punctuations, to absorb the syntax difference.
+Each pattern is roughly compared, ignoring punctuation, to absorb the syntax difference.

 Run Locally